mlafeldt/codebreaker-rs/README.md

 A Rust library to decrypt & encrypt any cheat code for CodeBreaker PS2.

-Originally reverse-engineered from MIPS R5900 assembly and [converted to C](https://github.com/mlafeldt/cb2util/blob/v1.9/cb2_crypto.c) back in 2006.
+Originally reverse-engineered from MIPS R5900 assembly and [converted to C](https://github.com/mlafeldt/cb2util/blob/v1.9/cb2_crypto.c) in 2006.
 Now ported to Rust for [fun and profit](https://github.com/mlafeldt/cb2util/pull/13).

 ## Quick Start